-Rotarians hear from Tulsa Police chief on Saint Francis shooting, staffing shortages, gun violence
+Rotarians hear from Tulsa police chief on Saint Francis shooting, staffing shortages, gun violence

 In the midst of the violence, Franklin said his officers are outmatched in firearms and equipment by some criminals roaming the streets, but he still holds staffing shortages as his priority.

-Authorized to support more than 940 sworn personnel, the department has about 780 working officers, Franklin said Wednesday.
+Authorized to support more than 940 sworn personnel, the Tulsa Police Department has about 780 working officers, Franklin said Wednesday.

-The first officer on scene to the Natalie Building shooting had just completed a run-of-the-mill traffic stop yielding a citation less than a mile away, Franklin said.
+The first officer at the Natalie Building shooting had just completed a run-of-the-mill traffic stop yielding a citation less than a mile away, Franklin said.

 Two minutes later, he and another officer were outside the building, readying their rifles and heading inside.

-"We're asked to do more and more everyday; smile, take that report and be hospitable to people," Franklin said of police.
+"We're asked to do more and more every day: smile, take that report and be hospitable to people," Franklin said of police officers.
 "And then we're also asked to run into that building and stop that guy from shooting a bunch of people.
 Where's the balance in that?

 "How do you recruit that proper person to fill that uniform?"